Australia national baseball team: 2013 (Taiwan)

+2017 (Japan)

+Australia went 1–2 in pool play, losing to Cuba for a chance to advance to the second round of the 2017 WBC.

+2023 (Japan)

+Australia advanced to the WBC quarterfinals for the first time in 2023, defeating the Czech Republic in an elimination game in its final pool game.
+Cuba defeated Australia in the quarterfinals, 4–3.

+2026 (Japan)

+Australia will compete against Japan, South Korea, and the Czech Republic in the 2026 WBC in Toyko.

 Olympic Games

 Australia was the third nation, after the United States and Sweden, to participate in baseball at the Summer Olympics, making their first appearance at the 1956 Games in Melbourne, and again as part of its demonstration at the 1988 Games in Seoul.
-Though the sport has applied for re-admission for 2016, baseball is no longer contested as a medal event at the Olympics.

 Since baseball was first included as a medal sport at the 1992 Games in Barcelona, Australia has participated in three of the five tournaments.
 The best result achieved was in the 2004 Games in Athens, where Australia lost the gold medal match to Cuba to receive silver.
 Their medal tally puts them at 5th, equal to Chinese Taipei.

-Australia did not send a team to the 2021 Olympic qualifiers.
+Australia did not send a team to the 2020 Olympics qualifiers.